How to Trade the ECB Rate Decision

 - Increased speculation: When economic events take place, the volume of trades increase, and are more volatile during the days leading up to the announcement from the European Central Bank

-If you are new to trading, do not hesitate to test this kind of volatile market first on a demo account.
+If you are new to trading, do not hesitate to test this kind of volatile market and different Forex trading strategies first on a demo account.
 Also, do not hesitate to consult the Economic Calendar to know in advance when this kind of major event takes place.
 Click the banner below to get started today!

 What are the individual ECB rates?

 The Central Bank has three key interest rates: